top-on/optimal-congress/README.md

 Command Line Interface to find an optimal, personal schedule for the [37c3 congress](https://events.ccc.de/congress/2023/infos/).

+## Project status

+⚠️ Development for this project is currently on hold.
+It can quickly be adapted for [future CCC events](https://events.ccc.de/). ⚠️

 ## Optimization logic

 The optimization relies on a simple 2-fold logic: